ramunl/graph_calc/README.md

 ## Fetching and Storing Data using Middleware

-In order to fetch our Todos from the Web or a Database, we need to make an async call.
+In order to fetch our Items from the Web or a Database, we need to make an async call.
 Since `Reducer` functions are pure, we must instead use a `Middleware`.

 `Middleware` are run in response to `Actions` that are dispatched, and execute before the `Reducer`.
 This allows you to intercept an `Action` and fetch data in response!

-In this app, we have a "Store Todos Middleware".
-It responds to `LoadTodos` and `SaveTodos` type of actions by either fetching the todos or persisting them to a Database or Web Service.
+In this app, we have a "Store Items Middleware".
+It responds to `LoadItems` and `SaveItems` type of actions by either fetching the items or persisting them to a Database or Web Service.

 ## Testing